On This Page

 Rules for turning apply at all locations, such as driveways and alleys, not just at intersections.
 Check for traffic behind and beside you well before you turn.
 Turn smoothly and at a lower speed.
 The diagram on the right illustrates the lanes to use when making left and right turns.

 You may turn across a bicycle lane, but do not move into a bicycle lane in preparation for a turn.
-Always check for bicycles in your blind spot before turning.
-Watch for bicyclists who may ride up beside your vehicle while you are preparing to make a turn.
-You must yield to bicyclists in a bicycle lane or on a sidewalk.
+Always check for people riding bicycles in your blind spot before turning.
+This includes looking over your shoulder and checking your mirrors.
+Watch for people riding bicycles who may ride up beside your vehicle while you are preparing to make a turn.
+You must yield to people riding bicycles in a bicycle lane or on a sidewalk.
 Check the crosswalk and stop for pedestrians.

 Lane use control signs or pavement markings may be used to direct you into the correct lane before turning.
 If you are at an intersection and in the wrong lane to turn, go to the next intersection.
 It is safer to drive around the block than it is to risk a crash due to a last-minute lane or direction change.